th2-net/th2-docs/content/terms/endpoints.md

 title: Endpoints
 ---

-*Endpoints* track the IP addresses of Pods with matching selectors.
+*Endpoints* track the IP addresses of Boxes with matching selectors.